swagtop/gol/README.md

 You can pipe cell configurations in and out of gol by using the `-fb` (from bytes), `-tb` (to bytes), or both `-fbtb`.
 Each cell is encoded as 8 bytes in little endian.

-You can start the program in GUI mode and pipe the result of whatever you've drawn into a file by starting gol like so:
+To pipe out whatever you've drawn in GUI mode into a file, start gol like so:
 ```bash
 gol -tb > cells_in_file
 ```